xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Introduction/Index.rst

 .. figure:: ../Images/configuration-be-groups.png
 	:alt: Configuration of backend groups

-	Configuration of the retrieval of backend user groups and which ones to assign automatically to authenticated users
+	Configuration of the retrieval of backend user groups

 .. figure:: ../Images/configuration-fe-users.png
 	:alt: Configuration of the frontend users

-	Configuration of the frontend authentication and how to map LDAP attributes to TYPO3 fields
+	Configuration of the frontend authentication, how to map LDAP attributes to TYPO3 fields and which groups are required or should be automatically assigned

 .. figure:: ../Images/status.png